gpuwangge/SpacecraftGame/README.md

 # SpacecraftGame

-This is an extended project for MSU CSE471 by Xiaojun Wang
+This is an extended project for MSU CSE471

 I extended the class project and combined it with an innovated particle system to simulate fire, explosion, smoke and laser effect.